 The most important rule for driving in the USA: Make sure you study the actual rules before you pick up your hire car

 I am no expert.
-Although there is some truth in all of the above points, I did not take my test in the US, and I have only been driving here for 4 weeks.
+Although there is some truth in all of the above points, I did not take my test in the US, and I have only been driving here for 20 weeks.
 Therefore, take these tips as my tongue-in-cheek observations, not as gospel!
+But who knows, maybe they have inspired you enough to consider a job driving in the US 😉 If you have then Jooble is the place to look!!

 If you will be driving in the USA, I recommend you familiarise yourself with the state laws for whichever states you will be visiting.
 Knowing what you are doing is definitely the best way to stay safe and get maximum enjoyment!